RobbyLawrence/GraphAlgorithms/Homework/Homework5/README.md

 For problem 2c, I attached a program main.py that implements the ideas in my pdf using Gurobi in Python.
 I had to watch a lot of YouTube videos to get this to work...
 While formulating the problem was fun, I did NOT enjoy actually writing the code and having to work through Gurobi's quirks.
-You should be able to run the file with `python main.py <file_name>`.
+I'm not much of a Python wizard, so I had to use PyCharm and wrangle Gurobi from there.
+I'm not sure how to include Gurobi library; it works on my machine, but I don't know how to run it on the Linux machines.
+If we need to talk about it to get it to work, that's cool with me; just reach out. email is rlawren9@vols.utk.edu.